Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Introduction

-\begin{itemize} \item We combine \textbf{3D Discrete Wavelet Transform with flow matching for cosmological inverse problems}.
-The 8$\times$ spatial compression from DWT serves as the key representational innovation, which enables 2$\times$ larger training batches and 5$\times$ lower per-step inference cost.
-While the total number of coefficients in a standard DWT equals the number of input pixels (preserving dimensionality in a strict mathematical sense), the effective dimensionality is drastically reduced.
-The ``active'' information—the signal variance that the model must learn—is concentrated into the coarse LLL band (which is $1/8$th the volume of the original grid) and a sparse subset of detail coefficients. \item We introduce wavelet-aware scale-specific conditioning that exploits the multi-resolution structure of DWT coefficients, and power spectrum regularization that enforces physically consistent density statistics during training. \item On \textbf{Quijote} $128^3$ simulations, Cosmo3DFlow achieves 50$\times$ faster sampling than diffusion models (10$\times$ fewer steps with 5$\times$ per-step speedup) while matching or improving reconstruction fidelity (lower VRMSE, higher correlation, accurate power spectrum recovery). \end{itemize}
+\begin{itemize} \item We combine the \textbf{3D Discrete Wavelet Transform} with \textbf{flow matching} for cosmological inverse problems.
+The DWT losslessly reshapes the field into eight wavelet subbands at half spatial resolution, enabling $2\times$ larger training batches and lower per-step inference cost. \item We introduce wavelet-aware scale-specific conditioning that exploits the multi-resolution structure of DWT coefficients, and power spectrum regularization that balances reconstruction error across wavenumbers during training. \item On \textbf{Quijote} $128^3$ simulations, Cosmo3DFlow achieves $\approx 46\times$ faster sampling than diffusion models while matching or improving reconstruction fidelity, measured by lower variance-normalized root mean squared error (VRMSE), higher correlation, and accurate power spectrum recovery. \end{itemize} The methodological contribution of Cosmo3DFlow lies in the exact mathematical coupling of Optimal Transport (Flow Matching) with discrete spectral bijections.
+By replacing lossy neural autoencoders with the Discrete Wavelet Transform (DWT), it achieves a lossless spatial-to-spectral compression---an exact reshape under which sparse spatial structure (voids) collapses into spectrally sparse coefficients.
+This methodology structurally smooths the learned optimal transport vector field---bounding its Lipschitz constant to enable ultra-fast, numerically stable ODE integration.
+Ultimately, Cosmo3DFlow establishes a highly efficient methodology for scaling sparse high-dimensional generative AI models for the physical sciences.